ObelusFamily/Anythink-Market-iwcyu/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+### Steps:
+    -   Run *docker-compose* up in your terminal to load Anythink's backend and frontend.
+    -   Once docker-compose finishes loading up, the backend should be running and able to connect to the database.
+    -   Test if it works pointing your browser to https://obelusfamily-anythink-market-iwcyu-7qg4r6rgpg2xj9r-3000.githubpreview.dev/api/ping
+    -   The backend should be up and running.